 - Be vigilant.
 Remain at the scene until help arrives.
 They may not arrive right away, but it is important that you wait for the ambulance or police.

 - Seek help.
 If you are not removed from the scene of the accident by ambulance, make sure that you go to an emergency room or a physician for an evaluation immediately.
-Even though you may think you are not hurt from the accident, you may actually be hurt.
+Even though you may think you are not hurt in the accident, you may actually be hurt.
 Seek medical attention as soon as possible.
 Do not be surprised if you feel fine at the crash scene but develop pain later.
 Sometimes the adrenaline that is released from the stress caused by the accident can hide the full extent of injuries.
 Do not wait to seek medical attention in the hope that your pain will resolve on its own.
 To the insurance company, injured people seek medical care.
 If you do not seek care, the insurance company will use that against you to claim that you were not injured.
 When you arrive at the emergency room or when you see a physician, tell them that you have been involved in an auto accident and describe anything that you feel that you think is unusual no matter how minor you think it is.
 Doctors may recognize your complaints as a symptom of a more serious problem.
 Be sure also to let physicians and nurses know of any older injuries that you might have that may have been aggravated by the trauma of the accident.
 With all of this said, however, if you are confident that you have not suffered an injury - particularly in a low impact accident - do not get treatment.
 Emergency rooms are busy in Maryland (particularly in Baltimore City and Prince George's County (learn more about these jurisdictions here and here) where emergency rooms are just overflowing), the Maryland courts are busy and so are the lawyers handling personal injury cases.
 If you insist on getting treatment because you want to settle a personal injury claim, please call another lawyer.

 - Listen and remember.
 Listen carefully while at the scene of the accident.
 Listen to anything and everything that the other drivers or witnesses say.
 What they say can be of information to you, might help you ultimately in any lawsuit.
 If they admit they are at fault to the accident in words such as "they did not see you", "they were driving too fast" or just a simple apology for being at fault, make sure you make a written notation of that as soon as practically possible.
 Memories are funny things: you forget more than you ever think you will.